eimparas/Zyxel-VMG8623-T50B-Debrand/DeBranding Guide.md

 - A usb flash drive formatted with a msdos (MBR) partition table & Fat32

-# Pre-Requisites
+# Step 0 (Pre-Requisites)

-1. Obtain the root password for your device
+## 1. Obtain the root password for your device

 Use the password generator in the ZyxelRoot.py file (Execute it online [Here](https://www.onlinegdb.com/XR_spa_we)) to generate the device's root password for the zycli shell, accessible from both SSH & serial TTL.

-2. Open up the device, connect the usb-TTL to the serial headers on the device
+## 2. Open up the device, connect the usb-TTL to the serial headers on the device

 This operation could be done from ssh but using the serial header you can have a better picture of the state of the device since it outputs bootloader & other debug messages.